Girish-Br/TigerHall-Content/README.md

 Clone the repository:
 git clone <repository-url>
 cd tigerhall-content
-Install dependencies:

-npm install
+Install dependencies: npm install
-Start the development server:
+Start the development server:npm start

-npm start
 Open your browser and navigate to http://localhost:3000 to see the application in action.

 ## Usage